tomstorey/Z80_clock/README.md

 | **TZ ROM**   | 0xC000 | 0xDFFF |   8K |
 | **Char ROM** | 0xE000 | 0xFFFF |   8K |

+DIP switches allow each row of the display to be configured to any time or date according to entries stored within the TZ ROM.

 ## Source code structure/explanation